Bealby/lisa-fairfield/README.md

 ### SCOPE

-An online presence is fundamental and will be implemented.
-The client has provided a montage of photos that will be narrowed down to highlight her different personalities.
-A biography of reviews and past and present performances, along with a ‘blurb’, will be provided by my client.
-With LisaFairfield being at the start of her career, show reels/ voice reels are not adequate and hence feasible at this stage to implement.
-This should however change as time passes.
-A blog could also be a nice little feature to add once my client’s career has taken-off.
+To meet the clients objectives fo the Website an online presence is fundamental and will be implemented.
+The client has provided a montage of photos that will be narrowed down to highlight her different personalities and potentual.
+A biography of past and present performances, along with an introduction to Lisa Fairfield, will be provided by my client.
+Show reels/ voice reels are currently in the making and are not ready for the initual launch of the Website.
+A blog and further references would also be a good addition to the Website, and can be addressed at a later date when Lisa Fairfield's career is at the next level.

-The tradeoff in not implementing all desired features mentioned, will not be at the detriment of the website, as the content we can add will be suffice to kick-start Lisa Fairfield’s career.
+The tradeoff in not implementing all desired features mentioned at launch, will not be detrimental to the website, and the Website can be continually refreshed as time passes.

 ### STRUCTURE